KomalSiddharth/PlatinumHercm/replit.md

 # Platinum HRCM Dashboard

 ## Overview
-The Platinum HRCM Dashboard is a gamified web application designed to help users track and improve their Health, Relationship, Career, and Money (HRCM) life areas.
-It integrates goal tracking with personal growth principles, utilizing weekly HRCM scoring, daily ritual tracking, and course progress monitoring.
-The system aims to foster consistent engagement through a "Platinum Streak" for activity completion, real-time feedback, leaderboards, and a progression system.
-Key capabilities include AI-powered course recommendations based on Google Sheets data and automated suggestions for problems, feelings, and actions, with the business vision of empowering users with a structured and engaging approach to personal development.
+The Platinum HRCM Dashboard is a gamified web application for tracking and improving Health, Relationship, Career, and Money (HRCM) life areas.
+It combines goal tracking with personal growth, using weekly HRCM scoring, daily ritual tracking, and course progress monitoring.
+The system drives engagement through a "Platinum Streak" for consistent activity, real-time feedback, leaderboards, and a progression system.
+It features AI-powered course recommendations and automated suggestions for problems, feelings, and actions, aiming to provide a structured and engaging approach to personal development.

 ## User Preferences
 Preferred communication style: Simple, everyday language.